diskoverdata/diskover-docs/source_files/user_media_edition_cineviewer_plugin.md

 ___
 ### Conclusion

-We hope you will find Cineviewer to be easy to use and of great benefit at your facility.
+We hope you will find CineViewer to be easy to use and of great benefit at your facility.
 Please be sure to let us know what you think and also any ideas you may have to improve the product by [contacting the CineSys and Diskover team](mailto:support@cineviewer.io,support@diskoverdata.com).